tealeeseng/RoboND-Perception-Project/project3-writeup.md

 #### 3. Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
-I capture data features on sensor_stick runtime.
+I capture data features under sensor_stick runtime.
 To push the object recognition accuracy to above 90%, I setup object capturing process to capture 200 data for each object.
-The features are captured in **HSV** color space, histogram bins in **128** and point normals.
+The features are captured in **HSV** color space and point normals with histogram bins in **128**.

 ```python
 models = ['biscuits', 'soap','soap2','book','glue','sticky_notes', 'snacks','eraser']